mevdschee/php-crud-api/README.md

 1
 ```

-## Relationships
+## Relations

 The explanation of this feature is based on the datastructure from the ```blog.sql``` database file.
-This database is a very simple blog datastructure with corresponding foreign key relationships between the tables.
+This database is a very simple blog datastructure with corresponding foreign key relations between the tables.

 You can get the "post" that has "id" equal to "1" with it's corresponding "categories", "tags" and "comments" using: